sophyzhou/presentation4/README.md

 Author: Yun Zhou

 This is the presentation 4 for Fall 2015 CSCI 5828 class.

-This presentation gives an introduction to Objective-C.
+This presentation gives a general introduction to Objective-C with examples and sample codes.

 ##Table of Contents